aakriti208/portfolio_ad/src/content/blog/02-astro-sphere-getting-started/index.md

 ---
-title: "Aakriti Dhakal: Getting Started"
+title: "Astro: Getting Started"
 summary: "You've downloaded and installed the project.
 Let's hit the ground running."
 date: "Mar 16 2024"
 draft: false
 tags:
   - Tutorial
   - Astro
-  - Aakriti Dhakal
 ---

-Aakriti Dhakal is designed to be configurable.
+Astro is designed to be configurable.
 This article will cover the basics on configuring the site and make it personal.

 ### First let's change the url